-2.7.6.2 Box filtering
+2.7.7.3 Box filtering

 The box filter allows the user to focus on a particular area of the construction.
 Clicking the box icon enables box filtering and presents the user with a cube and the controls to move the faces of the cube.
-The user can move the faces to contain the area they are interested in.
-The DCC application will hide all elements that are not included in the box.
-The development of this feature is still in progress.
+The user can move the faces to contain the area they are interested, hiding all other elements not included in/intersecting with the box.
+This feature provides an alternate visualisation mode, completely uncoupled from all other application functionalities/operation modes; its development is ongoing and is expected to be delivered as part of the integration refinements taking place as part of WP8.

-2.7.7 Overlay selectors
+2.7.8 Overlay selectors

-The overlay selection buttons shown in Figure 18 allow the user to enable or disable each available layer.
-There are 4 layers available corresponding to the data generated by the IoT/Location Data, Quality Control, Health & Safety and Work Progress COGITO tools respectively.
+The overlay selection buttons shown in Figure 21 allow the user to enable or disable each of the four (4) available layers corresponding to the data generated by the IoT/Location Data, Quality Control, Health & Safety and Work Progress COGITO tools respectively.
+At any time, only a single overlay can be selected.

-Figure 18 - Overlay button panel on the right of the screen
+Figure 21 - Overlay button panel on the right of the screen

-2.7.7.1 IoT/Location Data overlay
+IoT/Location Data overlay